The Comprehensive Guide to Bully Breeds

 Breed-Explicit Regulation (BSL):

-Breed-Specific Laws pose one big problem for bully breeds.
+Breed-specific laws pose a big problem for bully breeds.
 These laws ban or limit certain breeds because of how they look, not how they act.
 These laws don’t solve the real problem of responsible pet ownership.
 They also punish good dogs and their owners.

 Beating Disgrace

 Changing the way people think about bully breeds is an ongoing battle.
-Teaching, spreading the word, and responsible ownership are important to dispel. myths and show the true loving nature of these dogs.
+Teaching, spreading the word, and responsible ownership are essential to dispel.
+Myths and show the true loving nature of these dogs.

 Capable Possession